Thryptomene elliottii: Description

 Thryptomene elliottii is a shrub that typically grows to a height of 0.3–1.5 m.
 Its leaves are arranged in opposite pairs, decussate, club-shaped to egg-shaped with the narrower end towards the base, 2–3 mm long and about 1 mm wide on a short petiole.
 The flowers are usually arranged singly in leaf axils, crowded amongst the leaves along 4–5 mm of the branches, each flower on a peduncle about 1 mm long.
 The five sepals and petals are white or pink, more or less round and 1 mm long.
 There are five stamens opposite the sepals.
 Flowering occurs from April to October.

 Taxonomy

 Thryptomene elliottii was first formally described in 1875 by Ferdinand von Mueller in Fragmenta phytographiae Australiae from specimens collected by Ernest Giles.
 The specific epithet (elliottii) honours William Elliott, a horticultural writer of the period.

 Distribution and habitat

-This thryptomene grows in sandy soils, sometimes in woodland or spinifex grassland along the Transcontinental railway between Loongana in Western Australia and Wynbring in South Australia and as far north as the Musgrave Ranges.
+This thryptomene grows in sandy soils, sometimes in woodland or spinifex grassland along the Transcontinental railway between Loonganaa in Western Australia and Wynbring in South Australia and as far north as the Musgrave Ranges.